MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 For more information see, [Daemon Socket Options on Docker.com](https://docs.docker.com/v1.10/engine/reference/commandline/daemon/#daemon-socket-option).

 ## Collecting Logs
-The Docker daemon logs to the Windows 'Application' event log, rather than to a file.
+The Docker Engine logs to the Windows 'Application' event log, rather than to a file.
 These logs can easily be read, sorted, and filtered using Windows PowerShell

-For example, this will show the Docker daemon logs from the last 5 minutes starting with the oldest.
+For example, this will show the Docker Engine logs from the last 5 minutes starting with the oldest.
 ```
 Get-EventLog -LogName Application -Source Docker -After (Get-Date).AddMinutes(-5) | Sort-Object Time
 ```